ultrapalace/M0SS-101/build-guide.md

 ## STEP 9: Install the enclosure

 - Place the PCB assembly into the enclosure, inserting the jacks first.
-- Install the 4 large black screws.
+- Install the 4 large black 6-32 x 3/8" screws.
 - Install the plastic washer and nut onto the audio jack.
 - Install the knob onto the encoder, looking for the irregularity inside the knob, which mates with the flat side of the encoder shaft.
 - Optionally, affix the 4 adhesive feet, on the bottom of the enclosure, at each corner.